ampproject/amphtml/docs/building-a-bento-amp-extension.md

 ];
 ```

-The entry for your component must have `options.wrapper = "bento"`.
+The entry for your component must have `options.wrapper = "bento"` and `"experimental": true`.
 It may optionally include `options.npm = true` to publish the Preact component portion on npm automatically, following AMP's [release schedule](./release-schedule.md).

 ```diff
 exports.extensionBundles = [